amycatgirl/nekoweb-page/content/blog/my-experience-with-ai.md

 ---
 title: My experience with Large Language Models
 date: 2024-04-24
-description: A draft, originally written as a practice for IB's External assessment, about my experience with Artificial Intelligence and one of the multiple ethical issues
+description: A draft, originally written as a practice for IB's External assessment, about my experience with Artificial Intelligence, and one of the multiple ethical issues
 tags:
   - ib
   - external-assessment